Extended regime of nematic order in an interacting monomer-dimer model of Heilmann and Lieb: Mesoscopic orientational symmetry breaking

 In this subsection, we address the boundary effects mentioned in the introduction to Section~\ref{sec:configurations without long sticks}.
 Let $A$ be a set of horizontal and vertical segments with endpoints on $(\Z^2)^\ast$.
 Let $E_{M,A}\subset\Omega$ consist of all dimer configurations $\sigma$ such that every stick of $\sigma$ that is of length greater than $M$ is fully contained in a segment in $A$.

 \begin{proposition} There exists a constant $C>0$ such that, for all $\beta>0$, $M\ge C$, even rectangles $\Lambda$, and sets of segments $A$ as above,

 \end{proposition}

-\begin{proof} To set up the proof, we follow the presentation of~\cite[Proof of Proposition 4.15]{hadas2025columnar}.
-Let $M$, $A$, and $\Lambda$ be as in the statement of the proposition.
+\begin{proof} Let $M$, $A$, and $\Lambda$ be as in the statement of the proposition.
 We say that a stick or segment is \emph{long} if its length is greater than $M$.
 Without loss of generality, we assume that every segment in $A$ is long and fully contained in $\Lambda$ but does not lie on its boundary.
 We fix horizontal and vertical segments $I_1,\dots,I_N$ of length $\ceil{\frac{M}{2}}$ with endpoints on $(\Z^2)^\ast$ such that

 and the union of these segments coincides with the union of the segments in $A$.
 Thus, a long stick contained in a segment in $A$ must fully contain one of $I_1,\dots,I_N$.
 We refer the reader to~\cite{hadas2025columnar} for justification of the above assumptions and claims.